-"A thought-provoking book providing a penetrating analysis of the tensions and contradictions in the notion of gender equality in Sweden, this publication is a very welcomed contribution to the literature in the field" Sara Clavero, Centre for Advancement of Women in Politics, Queen's University Belfast
+"A thought-provoking book providing a penetrating analysis of the tensions and contradictions in the notion of gender equality in Sweden, this publication is a very welcomed contribution to the literature in the field."
+Sara Clavero, Queen's University Belfast

 Lena Martinsson is Professor in Gender Studies at the University of Gothenburg.
 Her research interests are intersectional, queer and postcolonial studies in relation to norms on gender equality and diversity.

 Gabriele Griffin Professor in the Centre for Gender Research at Uppsala University.
 Her research interests centre on Women’s Studies as a discipline and on women’s cultural production, in particular theatre.

 Katarina Giritli Nygren is Associate Professor in Sociology, at the Mid Sweden University.
 Her current research deals with normalization in different contexts.

 Introduction ~ Lena Martinsson, Gabriele Griffin, Katarina Giritli-Nygren;

 When feminism became gender equality and antiracism turned into diversity management ~ Paulina de los Reyes;